In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 Rating: Lets you know the competitor’s average star rating on Google.

-Category: Gives you the primary category a competitor is using in their Google My Business profile.
+Primary Category: Gives you the primary category a competitor is using in their Google My Business profile.

 For example, if you notice in your own report that you have a similar number of reviews and star-ratings as your top competitors but that your category is set to something completely different, you might think about changing the primary category in your Google My Business profile to match theirs so you can try to rank higher.